 Ready to make a reservation?
 To pay your deposit and secure your booking, please contact us with the dates of the week that suits you at welcome2gascony(at)gmail.com to inquire about availability.

-Subscribe to my Retreat Mailing List and download Make Your Next Retreat Your Best Retreat Ever.
+Subscribe to my Retreat Mailing List and download my Top 10 Tips to Make Your Next Retreat Your Best Retreat Ever e-guide.
 You also be the first to know about any last-minute or early-bird special offers on all my retreats.

 We take your privacy seriously.
-Your email address is not passed on or sold to any third parties whatsoever, you are not subscribing to any mailing lists and we promise to only use your details to contact you directly ourselves.
+Your email address is not passed on or sold to any third parties whatsoever and we promise to only use your details to contact you directly ourselves.

 To confirm your booking, a 25% deposit is required.
 The balance of payment is due at least 14 days prior to the start of your holiday.
 Please note: As our deposits are not refundable and our cancellation policy is firm, we strongly recommend the purchase of adequate travel insurance.
 Any cancellation received in writing up to 30 days before the holiday starts will result in a loss of 50% of the holiday price.
 Any cancellation made in writing less than 30 days before the holiday starts, or once the holiday has started, will result in a total loss of funds.
 Depending on availability, you can choose to transfer your booking to another date without incurring any additional fees.
 We reserve the right to cancel the holiday (if we do so your deposit is refunded in full).